 running tlbimp on each COM/EXE/DLL(unmanaged) or by using Visual studio.
 Cool Eh!!

-I found one very interesting and quite unexplored issue (atleast i didnot get much on googling Smile ) that was my call from managed environment to unmanaged got failed for no obvious reason.
+I found one very interesting and quite unexplored issue (atleast i didnot get much on googling ) that was my call from managed environment to unmanaged got failed for no obvious reason.
 Prima facie, I got feeling

 that it happened due to some wrong marshalling of data which eventually proved true.